Small and located in Northern Europe, Denmark. Its rich legacy started in the ninth century with the Vikings' arrival.

 Human rights

-Denmark shows great will to protect and forward the liberties and rights of its people since it has policies in place to do so.
+Denmark shows a great will to protect and forward the liberties and rights of its people since it has policies in place to do so.
 Progressive points of view define the country on issues such as gender equality, LGBTQ+ rights, and freedom of speech.

 Sports

-Sports define Danish society largely; the most typically utilized are cycling, handball, and football (soccer).
+Sports define Danish society largely; the most typically utilised are cycling, handball, and football (soccer).
 Among the numerous outstanding sportsmen and teams the nation has developed are the national handball team and football player Christian Eriksen.